scipy-conference/scipy_proceedings/papers/zain_miller/paper.rst

 often indicates diseases known as ciliopathies, which on a larger scale disrupt the functionality of structures within the lungs, kidneys and other organs.
-Phenotyping ciliary motion is an essential step towards understanding ciliopathies; however, this is generally an expert-intensive process
+Phenotyping ciliary motion is an essential step towards understanding ciliopathies.
+However, this is generally an expert-intensive process
 :cite:`li2018composite, quinn2015automated`.
 A means of
 automatically parsing recordings of cilia to determine useful information would greatly reduce the amount of expert intervention required, thus increasing throughput while alleviating the potential for human error.
-Hence, Zain et. al. (2020) discuss the construction of a generative pipeline to model and analyze ciliary motion, a prevalent field of investigation in the Quinn Research Group at the University of Georgia :cite:`cilia`.
+Hence, Zain et al. (2020) discuss the construction of a generative pipeline to model and analyze ciliary motion, a prevalent field of investigation in the Quinn Research Group at the University of Georgia :cite:`cilia`.